Technology / Networking

 What is IPv6 RIP or RIP Next Generation (RIPng)?

 The IPv6 version of RIP is also known as RIP Next Generation (RIPng) or IPv6 RIP.
-Functionally, IPv6 RIP works the same way that RIPv2 did, it just offers more.
+Functionally, IPv6 RIP works the same way that RIPv2 did; it just offers more.
 Most importantly, it can only be run on IPv6.

 After setting up a network, you want to make sure that the connections are working and that each router can see everything else on that network it's supposed to.
 Throughout this post, we're going to cover how to use IPv6 RIP to do exactly that.
 But before we do that, we should visualize the test network we're going to use.

-We recommend using a virtualized network and practicing on your own, and to help you do so, here's a brief description of our network.
 We have three routers: R1, R2, and R3.
-Each is connected to the others on their serial interfaces.
-Each router also has a g2/0 interface leading off to different devices underneath them.
+Each is connected to the others on its serial interface.
+Each router also has a g2/0 interface, leading to different devices underneath it.
 When we set up the network, we came up with an IP addressing schema of 2001:db8:6783:X:: /64.

-If this were a real-world network, we'd put our cables and connectors together.
-And then, virtualized or physical, we configure each s1/0 and s1/1 interface with the appropriate IP address.
 The central question we're asking throughout this post is this: once it's all in place, how do we test it?
-How do you go about checking that each connection, interface and device is operating how it should?
+How do you check that each connection, interface, and device is operating as it should?

-How to Verify a Network Connection Without RIP
+Verify a Network Connection Without RIP

 One answer is with a simple ping.
 To demonstrate this, let's go into R1 and ping R3's address.
 This should verify whether R3 is responding and whether it's able to communicate with R1.
 If you have a virtualized network to work on, follow along with us by going into R1's console.